wp-plugins/wtg-tasks-manager/readme.txt

 == Installation ==

 1. You can place the wtgtasksmanager folder in the plugins directory using FTP
-1. You can also upload the plugin using Wordpress plugin screen (wp-admin/plugin-install.php)
+1. You can also upload the plugin using WordPress plugin screen (wp-admin/plugin-install.php)
-1. If your Wordpress installation is on a path that includes "wtgtasksmanager" it will trigger debugging to activate.
+1. If your WordPress installation is on a path that includes "wtgtasksmanager" it will trigger debugging to activate.
 This is meant for localhost development and can be disabled.

 == Frequently Asked Questions ==